oplS17projects/Octo-Weather-5000/README.md

 ### Deliverable and Demonstration

-We have an application that will deliver date, time, current weather, and forecast.
-You can interact and request weather from different areas, as well as being able to switch from five day forecast to detailed single day forecast.
+We have an application that delivers the current date, time, weather, and forecast.
+You can interact and request weather from different areas using the zip code, as well as being able to switch from five day forecast to a more detailed single day forecast.

 ### Evaluation of Results
 **Successfully implemented:**
-- The weather can be gathered and displayed accurately depending on user's location input.
+- The weather is gathered and displayed accurately depending on user's location input.
-- Users can interact with it without having it break.
+- Users can interact with the application without any bugs or crashes occuring.

 ## Architecture Diagram
 ![alt tag](https://github.com/oplS17projects/Octo-Weather-5000/blob/master/arch-diagram.png)